yuvalp01/viewings/documentation/Viewings feature/viewing-app.md

 ### **Business benefits:**

-* Complete dataset for each apartment.
+* Complete dataset for each viewing.

 * All photos, maps, and notes are centralized.

 ---

-# **⭐ Stage 5 — Expected Additional Expenses (Critical for Comparison)**
+### ⭐ Stage 5 — Expected Additional Expenses (Critical for Comparison)

-Use `apartmentViewingCostItems` to estimate real cost differences between apartments.
+Use `viewingCostItems` to estimate real cost differences between the potential apartments.

 ### **Table fields:**